UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

 notes:
 This is a NURBS sphere.
 You can see the control vertices are floating off the surface.
 Every patch on the surface is influenced by many of the neighboring points.

+Here if I wanted to deform this surface, I could pull at one of the blue points and the shape of the surface would change.

 ---

 ## 3D Geometry